Hepatitis C treatment

 Pregnancy

-Hepatitis C treatment is generally not recommended during pregnancy.
-There is not a lot of information on the effects of DAAs during pregnancy.
+Hepatitis C treatment is generally not recommended during pregnancy, as there is very little information on the effects of DAAs during pregnancy.
 Research is being done on taking DAAs during pregnancy so this may change in the future.
+Treatment can be started once a person is no longer pregnant.

 Treatment that includes ribavirin can cause severe birth defects and must not be taken during pregnancy.
 When a couple wants to have a baby, both partners should avoid using ribavirin for at least six months before trying to get pregnant.

-A healthcare provider can help determine a treatment plan and timeline for a person who has hepatitis C and wants to have a baby.
+A healthcare provider can help determine a treatment plan and timeline for a person who has hepatitis C and is pregnant or wants to have a baby.

 Resources for service providers